merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 Import result:  `DUMMY.CSV` and `RANDOM.txt` are not imported.

-The user can proceed to narrow down the range of data using the initial date filter.
+The user can proceed to narrow down the range of data using the date filter.
 The user can enter the date input manually or use the built-in calendar.

 ![Date filter operation](docs/import-2.png)